orsonteodoro/oiledmachine-overlay/README.md

 systemwide upgrades and downgrades of the default libstdc++, the parallel package builds should be disabled.
 After the system has been sanitized with the same libstdc++, you can re-enable parallel package builds.
-Per-package changes to CC/CXX should be removed for packages that received libstdcxx-slot treatment.
+Per-package changes to CC/CXX should be removed for ebuild packages that received libstdcxx-slot treatment.

 | USE flag       | LTS* | libstdc++ compatibility                                                                                                       | Default C++   |